adionizio14/Group222/USERSTORIES.md

 ACCEPTANCE CRITERIA:
 * User can input multiple credit cards
-* User can input weekly/biweekly/monthly expenses
+* User can input weekly/biweekly/monthly cashflow
 * User can set and see goals for the weeks or month